What is Craft Beer?

 An American craft brewer is:

-Less than 25 percent of the craft brewery is owned or controlled (or equivalent economic interest) by an alcoholic beverage industry member who is not themselves a craft brewer.
+Less than 25 percent of the craft brewery is owned or controlled (or equivalent economic interest) by a beverage alcohol industry member that is not itself a craft brewer.

-Visit the Brewers Association for more information about the craft brewer definition and details on the four distinct craft beer market segments: brewpubs, microbreweries and regional craft breweries.
+Visit the Brewers Association for more information about the craft brewer definition and details on the craft beer market segments: brewpubs, microbreweries and regional craft breweries.

 Craft beer has been described variously as 10 minutes of pleasure, pure happiness in a glass, authentic, archetypical, an intellectual beverage that is to be savored not swilled and much, much more.
 It is enjoyed for everyday celebrations and is viewed by many as one of the special things in life that makes the day taste and feel a little better.